Digital Radiology at Animal Clinic of Council Bluffs and Glenwood Veterinary Clinic

 Digital radiology is extremely useful for diagnosing a variety of health issues.
 We can detect fractures, ingested or embedded foreign objects, stones, tumors, joint damage, abnormalities of the heart or other organs and much more.
 Skilled use of digital radiology can make all the difference in your pet's quality of care.

-If you believe your pet can benefit from digital radiology, learn more from our veterinarian in Council Bluffs and Glenwood.
-Call either of our offices today!
+If you believe your pet can benefit from digital radiology, learn more from our veterinarians in Council Bluffs and Glenwood.
+Call Animal Clinic Of Council Bluffs at (712) 323-0598 or Glenwood Veterinary Clinic at (712) 527-9454 for more information.